bmx-ng/bmx-site/docs/api/brl/brl.xml/txmlnode.md

 	Local desc:TxmlNode = node.addChild("description")

-	desc.addContent("Some of the songs on this CD are awesome.n") desc.addContent("Tracks 5 & 6 put this CD up there...")
+	desc.addContent("Some of the songs on this CD are awesome.~n") desc.addContent("Tracks 5 & 6 put this CD up there...")

 	doc.savefile("-")